alfrix/docs/docs/library/prboom.md

 Game data is saved/loaded to and from the folder where the loaded content is.

+The Retroarch port of PrBoom is not able to play the music files inside the wad files (they are in a proprietary midi format).
+To have music, you have to put the files in mp3 format inside the content's directory.

 ## Loading content

 PrBoom can load wad or iwad files.
 The PrBoom core requires data ROM ['prboom.wad'](https://github.com/libretro/libretro-prboom/blob/master/prboom.wad) inside the loaded content's directory.